dgallegos/docker-tutorial/lessons/lesson-1.md

 The purpose of this lesson is to get familiar with Dockerfiles and running containers.
 There are a couple important terms to be familiar with before we start.

 ## What is a Dockerfile?
-A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
+A `Dockerfile` is a text document that contains all the commands a user calls to assemble an image.

-This is similar to source code.
-This is a set of instructions Docker uses to build an image.
-The command you'll use later in the lab to build you image is `docker build`.
+This is the recipe to recreate an image.
+This set of instructions help you know what goes into your image.
+The command you'll use later in the lab to build you image from a dockerfile is `docker build`.

 ## What is a Docker Image?
-A Docker image is an inert, immutable file that's essentially a snapshot of a container.
+A Docker image is an immutable file that's essentially a snapshot of a container.
 Just how a process is an instance of a program, a container is an instance of a image.

 The Docker image is built up from a  series of layers.
 Each layer represents an instruction in the image's Dockerfile.
 If you run the `docker history <image-id>` command you can see all the layers that build up your Docker image.
 Each layer is only a set of differences from the layer before it.

 ## What is a Container?
 A container is the running instantiation of a image.
 Without going into the details, a container is typically a lighter weight Virtual Machine.

-There are caveats about a container you should know.
+### Container Caveats

 #### Conatiners are Stateless
 Changes made to a container are lost once your container ceases to exist or you restart it.
 Data does not live on a container.
 When you close and restart a program, you get the same set of executable code.
 When you close and restart a image, you get the container for that image.